fmj95817/nkuv6helper/README.md

 # NOTIFICATION
 Because of the current changes of ipv6 system in nankai, you should not rely on the behavior of the script before the addresses are updated.

-Currently support win32 and linux only.
+Currently support win32, linux and macOS.
 The support on android with termux or busybox is considered to be added.

 # TODO
 + The address detecting script should be modified to use _ipv6.tsinghua.edu.cn_